NextCenturyCorporation/mcs-pipeline/README.md

 ### Common Ray Commands

-* Start a cluster: ray up /path/to/config.yaml
+* Start a cluster: 'ray up /path/to/config.yaml'
-* Copy files to head node: ray rsync_up /path/to/config.yaml SOURCE DEST
+* Copy files to head node: 'ray rsync_up /path/to/config.yaml SOURCE DEST'
-* Execute shell command on head node: ray exec /path/to/config.yaml "COMMAND"
+* Execute shell command on head node: 'ray exec /path/to/config.yaml "COMMAND"'
-* Submit a Ray python script to the cluster: ray submit /path/to/config.yaml PARAMETER1 PARAMETER2
+* Submit a Ray python script to the cluster: 'ray submit /path/to/config.yaml PARAMETER1 PARAMETER2'
-* Monitor cluster (creates tunnel so you can see it locally): ray dashboard autoscaler/ray_baseline_aws.yaml
+* Monitor cluster (creates tunnel so you can see it locally): 'ray dashboard autoscaler/ray_baseline_aws.yaml'
   * Point browser to localhost:8265 (port will be in command output)
-* Connect to shell on head node: ray attach /path/to/config.yaml
+* Connect to shell on head node: 'ray attach /path/to/config.yaml'
-* Shutdown cluster (stops AWS instances): ray down /path/to/config.yaml
+* Shutdown cluster (stops AWS instances): 'ray down /path/to/config.yaml'

 ## Run Pipeline Locally